How Do Fit, Styling, Use, and Structure Define the 5 Pant Types?

 If the pant has rugged denim, soft fleece, relaxed cotton, or utility details, pair it with equally casual textures and garments.

-Everyday outfits work better when casual pant types support texture, comfort, utility, and ease.
+Everyday outfits work better when casual types support texture, comfort, utility, and ease.

 How Do Fit, Styling, and Occasion Use Define Wide & Flared Pant Types?